jdbancal/gem/doc/gettingStarted.md

         3.14
     (the remaining digits are ignored)

-Note that when creating a gem object from a double, at most 15 digits are taken into account.
+When creating a gem object from a double, at most 15 digits are taken into account.
 When using strings of digits to specify a number, the precision is automatically adjusted to guarantee that all provided digits are taken into account, unless explicitely stated:
  - `gem('123456789012345678901234567890123456789012345678901234567891') - gem('123456789012345678901234567890123456789012345678901234567890')` produces the result

         1
-    even though the difference is of the order of 1e-60.
+    even though the relative difference is of the order of 1e-60.
 In this case, the actual precision of the numbers is higher than the current working precision.

  - `gem('1234567890',3) - gem('1234567891',3)` produces